TessorNetwork/stFury/dockernet/README.md

-`/dockernet` contains infrastructure that is used for testing and development of the Stride protocol.
+`/dockernet` contains infrastructure that is used for testing and development of the Dredger protocol.
 The scripts here support docker-image based testing, some of which are heavily inspired by those used by Osmosis and Quicksilver (although there have been large deviations from the original implementations since).
 The relevant licenses are included here.

 ## Dockernet
 ### Adding a new host zone